Solved cases (rare disease)¶

 , which includes diagnoses that have been submitted to Genomics England by researchers.

-An Exit Questionnaire is filled in by the clinicians at the NHS Genomics Medical Centres (GMC) for each closed case.
-The given data inform to what extent a family’s presented case can be explained by the combined variants reported to the GMC from Genomics England and the Clinical Interpretation Providers (CIPs).
+A questionnaire is filled in by the clinicians at the NHS Genomic Laboratory Hubs (GLH) for each closed case.
+During the 100,000 Genomes Project this was done at the Genomics Medicine Centres (GMC).
+The given data inform to what extent a family’s presented case can be explained by the combined variants reported to the GLH/GMC from Genomics England and the Clinical Interpretation Providers (CIPs).
 It also includes information on any segregation testing performed, the confidence in the identification and pathogenicity of each variant, and the clinical validity of each variant or variant pair in general and clinical utility in a specific case.
-One Exit Questionnaire is completed per case.
+One questionnaire is completed per case.

-The Exit Questionnaire is divided into family-level and variant-level questions.
+The questionnaire is divided into family-level and variant-level questions.
 For ‘negative’ reports containing no variants, the questionnaire will only present the family level questions.

 The family-level questions ask whether the combined variants between them explain the genetic basis of the family’s presenting phenotype(s).
 Firstly it is asking whether the case can be considered fully or partially solved, and secondly, whether any segregation testing in the family has bene performed.